jfmartinz/pretty-windows/README.md

 # Pretty Windows
 ![Screenshot of the desktop](desktop.png)
-This repo contains the tools and software I use to customize the look of my Windows , giving it a unique look from the default appearance.
+This repo contains the tools and software I used to customize the look of my Windows.

 ## Softwares I used: